mohamedmosaed/MohamedMosaed.github.io/_posts/2021-9-23-DRY-BEANS.md

 Figure 7:Precision, Recall, and F1-score of the XGBoost

-After chinking the confusion matirx I can graduate that using an XGBoost will give us the highest accuracy score then random forest or logistic regression.
+After chinking the confusion matirx I can ensure that using an XGBoost will give us the highest accuracy score then random forest or logistic regression.